Skip to main content

 02. Check That The Relationship Exists

-Once that relationship tuple is added to OpenFGA, we can check if the relationship is valid by asking the following: "is bob an editor of document:meeting_notes.doc?"
+Once you add that relationship tuple to OpenFGA, you can check if the relationship is valid by asking if bob is an editor of document:meeting_notes.doc:

 Initialize the SDK